-PCBs (polychlorinated biphenyls), Dioxins (polychlorinated dibenzo-p-dioxins), and Furans (polychlorinated dibenzofurans) are groups of persistent organic pollutants (POPs) that have similar toxicity and share chemical characteristics.
-Dioxins and Furans are created as an unintentional by- product from combustion, during the production of certain chemicals, such as pesticides, and in the pulp and paper industry during chlorine bleaching.
-Until their ban in 1979, PBCs were manufactured as insulator fluids in heat-exchangers and transformers, as hydraulic fluids, and as additives to paints and oils.
+PCBs (polychlorinated biphenyls), dioxins (polychlorinated dibenzo-p-dioxins), and furans (polychlorinated dibenzofurans) are groups of persistent organic pollutants (POPs) that have similar toxicity and share chemical characteristics.
+Dioxins and furans are created as an unintentional by-products from combustion, during the production of certain chemicals (such as pesticides), and in the pulp and paper industry during chlorine bleaching.
+Until their ban in 1979, PCBs were manufactured as insulator fluids in heat-exchangers and transformers, as hydraulic fluids, and as additives to paints and oils.
 PCBs remain in the environment even though they are no longer manufactured.

-These compounds have the potential to be highly toxic to humans with exposure occurring through breathing contaminated air, drinking contaminated water or eating contaminated food.
+These compounds have the potential to be highly toxic to humans with exposure occurring through breathing contaminated air, drinking contaminated water, or eating contaminated food.
 About 90% of exposure comes from eating contaminated food due to the ability of these compounds to bioaccumulate in the fatty tissues of animals.
-These pollutants have been shown to cause a skin condition called chloracne, liver problems, and elevated blood lipids in people who have been unintentionally exposed to large amounts.
+These pollutants have been shown to cause liver problems, elevated blood lipids, and a skin condition called chloracne in people who have been exposed to large amounts.
 Extensive laboratory studies have also shown various effects to animal models, including cancer and reproductive problems.